-BIMexpo in Madrid, Coverings in New Orleans and Salone del Mobile in Milan were all cancelled and (perhaps optimistically) postponed to 2021.
-BAU in Munich chose another approach and decided to go full-blown digital for in January 2021.
+BIMexpo in Madrid, Coverings in New Orleans, and Salone del Mobile in Milan were all canceled and (perhaps optimistically) postponed to 2021.
+BAU in Munich chose another approach and decided to go full-blown digital for January 2021.

-With the golden boy of construction cancelled, manufacturers were - and are - left aghast at the notion of reaching, marketing and selling products in COVID-19’s “new normal”.
+With the golden boy of construction canceled, manufacturers were - and are - left aghast at the notion of reaching, marketing, and selling products in COVID-19’s “new normal.”

 Will trade shows go back to normal?

-According to the BIMobejct survey, only 7% of architecture, engineering and construction professionals would go to an industry event today, and 43% want to wait until there are no more cases or a vaccine is deployed.
+According to the BIMobejct survey, only 7% of architecture, engineering, and construction professionals would go to an industry event today, and 43% want to wait until no more cases, or a vaccine is deployed.

 We don’t want to sound the alarms not blurt out that trade shows have left the building permanently.
 They are important, and they will return someday.
-The million-dollar question is just when, how, in which format and for what purposes.
+The million-dollar question is when, how, in which format, and for what purposes.

 We’ve all been affected by the outbreak.
 But one particular industry was pointed out as THE corona culprit: the travel industry.

 But how does this impact us?
-Well, travelling is imperative to the livelihood of trade shows.
-Without people, manufacturers lose out on the opportunity to build new relationships and to WOW AECOs with new products.
+Well, traveling is imperative to the livelihood of trade shows.
+Without people, manufacturers lose out on the opportunity to build new relationships and WOW AECOs with new products.